 Take advantage of new avenues for revenue growth

-But how can you tell if partnerships are relevant to your organisation?
+In general, leveraging a partner ecosystem can enable multiple benefits, from synergies and collaborative solution development to joint marketing and sales efforts, customer referrals, and knowledge sharing.
+But how can you tell if partnerships are relevant to your particular organisation?
 Let’s start with an exercise.
 Out of all the client requests you have received in the last 12 months, consider:

 Reflecting on these questions can help you assess a partner strategy’s need and relevance.
 One important thing to remember is that even if you start with a specific, tactical project, providing an exemplary implementation and delivery experience can lead to future growth with the client.